luisvinicius09/ticketing_platform/README.md

 - To initialize the server... run `rails s`
 - You will be able to access through your browser on this url: `127.0.0.1:3000`

+### Tests

+- To run tests properly you will need rspec, install it using `gem install rspec`
+- Navigate to the root folder of the application and run `rspec spec` to run all the tests.

 ## Author